 Thus we can apply the knowledge and contributions of researchers over many years to help us understand what influences us in life and at the movies.
-We look at a few of these ideas as we watch a collection of exemplary films over the next few months.
+We look at a few of these ideas as we watch an exemplary group of films over the next few months.

 Bernays, E. L. (1969).
 The engineering of consent (3rd ed.).
 Norman: University of Oklahoma Press.